michaelmarty/UniDec/readme.md

 ## Change Log

 v.
+2.6.2

+Cool new plots on the Mass Defect Tools.

+v.
+2.6.1

+Added limits to the number of plots MetaUniDec will plot before it will plot only a representative number.
+This significantly speeds up plots for very large data sets.

+Sped up raw and mzML file imports.

+v.
 2.6.0

 HDF5 Import Wizard Built for MetaUniDec.
 Waters can be easily imported directly through the HDF5 Import Wizard.